SEN Information report

 Progress of pupils with SEN

-The progress of all pupils with SEN are discussed with class teachers, the SENCO (Special Educational Needs Coordinator) and SEN Teacher.
+The progress of all pupils with SEN are discussed with class teachers and the SENCO (Special Educational Needs Coordinator).

-All Individual Plans are reviewed during the year and these reviews are shared with SEN Teacher, the SENCO, as well as pupils/parents/carers.
+All Individual Plans are reviewed during the year and these reviews are shared with the SENCO, as well as pupils/parents/carers.

 All pupils who have Education Healthcare Plan also have an Annual Review.

-Our SEN budget enables us to employ the SEN teacher to work 3 days a week as well as enabling all our Teaching Assistants to have time allocated to support SEN pupils.
+Our SEN budget enables us to employ the SEN Co-ordinator to work 3 days a week as well as enabling all our Teaching Assistants to have time allocated to support SEN pupils.

 The following external agencies either are or have been actively involved with specific children, many of whom are on the SEN register: